Parametric control of Meissner screening in light-driven superconductors: Conclusion

-Our findings are relevant to a variety of light-driven superconductors, including cuprates, as we observe qualitatively similar behavior for isotropic and anisotropic superconductors.
 Our findings suggest that the enhancement of the low-frequency conductivity is naturally accompanied by a suppression of the Meissner effect in the parametrically driven scenario that we consider.
 The parametric driving mixes the Josephson plasmon into the low-frequency response.
 While this admixture provides an enhanced conductivity, it results in a suppressed Meissner screening due to the transmission of unscreened plasma excitations into the superconductor.
 More generally, our results suggest that the light-induced state is a genuinely non-equilibrium state, rather than a renormalized equilibrium state, in which some of the reasoning derived from equilibrium superconductors does not apply.